Blocking External Client DNS Queries

 Similar to DNS over TLS, clients may also use DNS over HTTPS (DoH).
 This is harder to block as it uses port 443.
 Blocking port 443 on common public DNS servers may help (e.g. 1.1.1.1, 8.8.8.8).

 Some browsers automatically attempt to use DNS over HTTPS because they believe it to be more secure and better for privacy, though that is not always the case.
 Each browser may have its own methods of disabling this feature.
-Firefox uses a “canary” domain use-application-dns.net by default.
+Firefox uses a “canary” domain use-application-dns.net by default if the user has not manually enabled DNS over HTTPS.
 If Firefox cannot resolve this name, Firefox disables DNS over HTTPS.

 To prevent Firefox from using DNS over HTTPS, add the following to the DNS Resolver custom options: